sachungo/movies/README.md

 8. If you are not using Valet nor Homestead, then execute `php artisan serve` and access your app at the given port number in the terminal

 ## Running tests
-1. Run PHP tests by running `./vendor/bin/phpunit`
+1. Run PHP tests by executing `./vendor/bin/phpunit`
 2. The JavaScript tests can be run by `yarn test`